qualcomm/aimet/Docs/beta/apiref/torch/v2/quantization.rst

-Channelwise Quantization
+Per-channel quantization
 ------------------------

-Channelwise quantization is one of the advanced usages of affine quantizers where one scale and offset will be associated with only one channel of the input tensor, whereas one scale and offset was associated with the entire tensor in the previous example.
+*Per-channel quantization* is one of the advanced usages of affine quantizers where one scale and offset will be associated with only one channel of the input tensor, whereas one scale and offset was associated with the entire tensor in the previous example.

 ..
     TODO (kyunggeu): We need some visual diagram here

-Channelwise quantization can be easily done by creating the quantizer with the desired shape of scale and offset.
+Per-channel quantization can be easily done by creating the quantizer with the desired shape of scale and offset.

 .. code-block:: Python